wgbrown/PBILearningResources/README.md

 Power BI Premium is a capacity based (cores and memory) version of Power BI but also adds a number of other features useful in enterprise deployments.</br>
 [Top 10 reasons for PBI Premium](https://wgbrown.github.io/PBILearningResources/Premium/What%20is%20PBI%20Premium)

-## 4) Data Engineer (advanced techniques for users interested in solving complex problems)
+## 4) Advanced techniques for users interested in solving complex problems
 After PBI for Business Users and Analysts, these sections introduce you to advanced features and design techniques.
+This section covers advanced navigation, row level security  and deployment options.
 [PBI advanced features](https://wgbrown.github.io/PBILearningResources/DataEngineer/PowerBI)